Load-Star/ca-tRF/Dataset/ReadMe.txt

 ./TGI.csv: AGO-mediated tRF-target gene interactions used in our work provided by tRFTar database.

 ./PPI.csv: Cross-validated protein-protein interactions used in our work provided by PICKLE 3.0 database.

+./HCG6.tsv: 711 oncogenes and tumor suppressor genes recored by the NCG6 database.